top of page

 Friends,

-I have spoken many times about the general principles to follow in this instrument.
-Making it broad, inclusive and transparent.
-Leaning on science.
-Learning from stakeholders.
-Learning from other multilateral agreements, while not being afraid to innovate.
-Ensuring financial and technical assistance for developing nations.
+I have spoken many times about the general principles to follow in this instrument: making it broad, inclusive, and transparent, leaning on science, learning from stakeholders, learning from other multilateral agreements while not being afraid to innovate, and ensuring financial and technical assistance for developing nations.

 Today, I will be a little more specific.
 Because to me, it’s all about redesign, redesign, redesign, redesign.